Connecting to prior knowledge

 Examining text structure and organisation

-Prepare for this activity by choosing sections of the text to model to the students where you have a question (or a wonder) about the written or visual text.
-Prepare some ‘wonders’ for during reading and after reading.
+Prepare for this activity by choosing sections of the text that you can use to model a question (or a wonder) about the written or visual text.
+Prepare some ‘wonders’ for during and after reading.

-Tell the students you are going to read the book again and you want them to be aware of their thinking as you are reading.
+Tell the students that you are going to read the book again and you want them to be aware of their thinking as you do so.
 Read and stop once or twice to model your thinking.
-For example you might pause at the bear page and say, ‘I am wondering what happened to make the bears so happy they are dancing around’.
-Or towards the end, ‘I am wondering what the word glint means.’
-At the end stop and share another ‘wonder’ such as, ‘I am wondering if there might be another crocodile waiting nearby’.
+For example, you might pause at the bear page and say, ‘I am wondering what happened to make the bears so happy that they are dancing around.’
+Or towards the end, ‘I am wondering what the word ‘glint’ means.’
+At the end, stop and share another ‘wonder’ such as, ‘I am wondering if there might be another crocodile waiting nearby.’

 Give the students two or three sticky notes and a pencil.
 Before you read the book again, tell them they can write down something they are wondering about either during the reading or at the end.